-The pre-election report will be available from the council's website in July 2022.
+The pre-election report will be available from the Council's website in early July 2025.
 Candidates are advised to read the report when it becomes available.

-Technology and Resources for Elected Members
+Technology and resources for elected members

-Elected members will be provided with a mobile phone (Android or iPhone as preferred) and with a laptop (Windows or Mac as preferred).
-Meeting agendas, minutes and other informational material (such as for workshops or briefings) will be provided to elected members digitally, through a purpose-built app that allows annotations, shared commenting, and printing.
+Elected members will be provided with a mobile phone (Android) and with a laptop (Windows) or can choose to use their own and receive an allowance for this.
+Meeting agendas, minutes and other informational material (such as for workshops or briefings) will be provided to elected members digitally.

-Elected members also have access to a councillors lounge with shared work stations, meetings rooms, lockers, printers, and a kitchenette.
+Elected members also have access to a councillors' lounge with shared work stations, meetings rooms, lockers, printers, and a kitchenette.

 Elected members are able to print their own copies of agendas or other documents if they prefer to use hard copy materials.
-This can be done using the printer provided in the Councillors lounge.
+This can be done using the printer provided in the councillors' lounge.
 An allowance of \$50 for a printer and \$200 for toner is provided per annum for home printing.